-After considering these factors, the dispenser [▲]must{▲ USP 1-May-2019} label a container with a suitable BUD to limit the patient's use of the article.
-Unless otherwise specified in the individual monograph or in the absence of stability data to the contrary, the ABUD must USP 1-May-2019 be no later than: (a) the expiration date on the manufacturer's container; or (b) ▲ USP 1-May-2019 1 year from the date the drug is packaged ▲ and/or labeled by the dispenser, USP 1-May-2019 whichever is earlier, unless stability data or the manufacturer's labeling indicates otherwise.
-(Postponed on 1-May-2019) ▲ Labels and Labeling for ▲ USP 1-May-2019 Compounded Preparations ▲ The labels and labeling state the following information:
+After considering these factors, the dispenser shall label a container with a suitable beyond-use date to limit the patient's use of the article.
+Unless otherwise specified in the individual monograph or in the absence of stability data to the contrary, the beyond-use date shall be not later than: (a) the expiration date on the manufacturer's container; or (b) 1 year from the date the drug is dispensed, whichever is earlier.
+For nonsterile solid and liquid dosage forms that are packaged in single-unit and unit-dose containers, the beyond-use date shall be 1 year from the date the drug is packaged into the single-unit or unit-dose container or the expiration date on the manufacturer's container, whichever is earlier, unless stability data or the manufacturer's labeling indicates otherwise.
+(RB 1-Sep-2019) Labels and Labeling for Compounded Preparations The labels and labeling state the following information: